Horrid Henry (book): Horrid Henry's Perfect Day

-Horrid Henry is a 8-year-old boy who loves doing unimaginable horrible things.
+Horrid Henry is a boy who loves doing unimaginable horrible things.
 He throws food, he snatches things, he pushes, shoves and pinches.
 He has a younger brother named Perfect Peter, an extremely perfect boy who does uncountable good deeds.
-Peter always says "Please" and "Thank You", he loves vegetables and refuses cake and he never ever picks his nose.
-One day, Horrid Henry wonders what would happen if he were perfect.
-So − the next day, Henry doesn't wake Peter up by splashing water on his head as usual, and Peter and his parents wake up late.
-Due to this, Henry and Peter are late for a class.
-Back at home, Henry doesn't bully Peter, instead, he reads a book about super-mice.
+Peter always says "please" and "thank you", loves vegetables and refuses cake, and never ever picks his nose.
+One day, Horrid Henry wonders what would happen if he was perfect like Peter.
+The next day, Henry doesn't wake Peter up by splashing water on his head as usual, which causes them to arrive late for class.
+Back at home, Henry doesn't bully Peter and instead spends time reading.
 At dinner time, Henry helps lay the table and ignores Peter's whining that he always lays the table.
 When the family eat spaghetti and meatballs, Henry does not kick Peter or slurp his food or leave behind his vegetables.
-Peter wants Henry to become horrid again and tries many ways to get Henry to hit him but Henry is resilient.
-When Henry's Mum gives Henry some fudge cake and a kiss for being so good, Peter can't stand it any longer and flings his plate at Henry but hits Mum.
-Mum screams at Peter to go to his room and when Henry laughs, she sends him to his room too.
+Wanting Henry to become horrid again, Peter tries many ways to get Henry to hit him, yet Henry is resilient.
+When Henry's mum gives Henry some fudge cake and a kiss for being so good, a frustrated Peter flings his plate at Henry but hits Mum by accident.
+Enraged, Mum sends Peter to his room, and Henry too when he laughs.
 The story ends with Henry being surprised that being perfect was so much fun.

 Horrid Henry's Dance Class

 Henry and Peter attend the school's dance class taught by Miss Impatience Tutu, a very impatient woman who claims to be patient that Henry despises.
 The class is preparing for an upcoming concert, and everyone is practicing for it.
-When Henry refuses to follow her instructions, Impatience Tutu makes him sit behind a false bush so he won't embarrass everyone at the concert.
-At the night of the concert, Henry decides to make his part bigger and by doing so, he ends up ruining the show, causing Impatience Tutu to expel him from dance class.
-Henry is satisfied, finally being allowed to go to karate class.
+After a series of antics, Impatience Tutu makes Henry sit behind a false bush so he won't embarrass everyone at the concert.
+At the night of the concert, Henry decides to make his part bigger and by doing so, he ends up ruining the show by accident, causing Impatience Tutu to expel him from dance class.
+Henry is satisfied, being finally allowed to go to karate class.